 Tattoo artist: Dragon Tales Tattoo, Landgraaf, The Netherlands

 "The tattoo is for my wife, Gillian," explains Ryan Carson, web designer, entrepreneur and CEO of Treehouse.
 Colorado-born Carson recently moved back to the States from Bath, England, where he'd lived with his wife for many years.
-"The Lion and Unicorn are from the British Passport and the Teacup symbolizes England, as she's from St. Helens, UK," he adds.
+"The lion and unicorn are from the British passport and the teacup symbolises England, as she's from St. Helens, UK," he adds.